daronphang/coding_resources/javascript/react/context_api.md

 ### useContext:
 React Hook that allows us to manage state data inside functional components.
 Provides cleaner code than Consumer component.

+### Limitations:
+- Not optimized for high frequency changes i.e. many changes per second.
+- Should not be used to replace ALL communications via props.

 ```javascript
 // store/auth-context.js